SELinuxProject/selinux-notebook/src/seandroid.md

 # user=_isolated will match any isolated service process.
 # Other values of user are matched against the name associated with the process
 # UID.
-# seinfo= matches aginst the seinfo tag for the app, determined from
+# seinfo= matches against the seinfo tag for the app, determined from
 # mac_permissions.xml files.
 # The ':' character is reserved and may not be used in seinfo.
 # name= matches against the package name of the app.